 Speedway and Alimentation Couche-Tard are just two of several convenience store chains to submit winning bids for Gas City sites.
-TravelCenters of America is acquiring locations in Indiana, as well as one in Monee, Il.
-In addition, 7-Eelven Inc. is taking another site in Monee, according to the news outlet.
+TravelCenters of America is acquiring locations in Indiana, as well as one in Monee, Ill.
+In addition, 7-Eleven Inc. is taking another site in Monee, according to the news outlet.

 A court hearing on the winning bids is slated for today, April 13.

 Separately, William A. McEnery, son of Gas City founder William J. McEnery, submitted the winning bid for seven The Creamery ice cream shops in the Southland, most of which are near Gas City stations.
-A court filing put his bid at $3.26 million, as reported on SunTimes.com.
+A court filing put his bid at $3.26 million.